What is Fulfillment By Amazon (FBA), And Is It Right for You?

 - For each sale, you will need to wait 14 days before you receive payment.
 (This is because Amazon holds the money to cover costs of potential returns)

 - Shipping costs.
 While part of your fees cover costs of shipping your product to customers, YOU are responsible for shipping costs to get your product to Amazon’s warehouses.

 - When handing your products over to Amazon, you’re giving up some of your control.
 You don’t get the information to analyze who’s buying your product or where they’re geographically located.

 - They don’t tell you exactly where your products are being stored.
 This has potential to create problems when complying with state tax laws.

 At the end of the day, FBA has some serious benefits.
 Those perks come with a cost.
 They can create additional tax liabilities.
-Learn about eCommerce Nexus tax laws in your state, or consult a small business FBA specialist accountant with questions, before deciding if Fulfillment By Amazon is right for your business.
+Learn about eCommerce Nexus tax laws in your state, or consult a small business San Diego FBA accountant with questions, before deciding if Fulfillment By Amazon is right for your business.